jrpinteno/AdventOfCode-2022/README.md

 # AdventOfCode-2022

 I'm gonna be using this to relearn C++ (focusing on C++17) and data structures / algorithms.
-Hopefully I'll be able to follow the rythm.
-I don't expect to get the most optimal solution, just something that works (and day by day reducing the awkwardness of coding in C++.
+Hopefully I'll be able to follow the rhythm.
+I don't expect to get the most optimal solution, just something that works (and day by day reducing the awkwardness of coding in C++).

 ## Log
 ### Day 01